Gus-GP/Udacity-Deploy-ML-Cloud-App/model_card.md

 ## Intended Use

-The model task is to classify whether income exceeds $50K/yr based on 1996 census data.
+The model task is to classify whether income exceeds, is equal, or below $50K/yr based on 1996 census data.
 The development and use of this model was intended as a learning activity.

 ## Training Data